Tina Antolini

 Christina Antolini, better known as Tina Antolini, is an American journalist and radio producer.
 She has worked with National Public Radio, where she produced on their State of the Re:Union program; Southern Foodways Alliance, where she produced and hosted the Gravy podcast; and with Pop-Up Magazine, a live show event where she was a story producer.

 Early life and education

 Antolini grew up in Maine.
-She attended Stanford University, and in 2001, she transferred to Hampshire College in Massachusetts, originally with interest in "jazz vocals", but switched to Ethnomusicology when she said she preferred writing about music than performing it.
-She also took a break from school to intern with Smithsonian Folkways and to attend the Salt Institute for Documentary Studies over in Portland, Maine.
+She attended Stanford University, and in 2001, she transferred to Hampshire College in Massachusetts.
+Her original interest was "jazz vocals" but she switched to Ethnomusicology when she discovered that she preferred writing about music to performing it.
+She also took a break from school to intern with Smithsonian Folkways and to attend the Salt Institute for Documentary Studies in Portland, Maine.
 She graduated from Hampshire in 2004.

 Career

 Antolini has worked for institutions such as National Public Radio (NPR), and New England Public Radio (NEPR).
 Antolini has also written articles on a diverse range of topics, including transgender rights, and cooking pickleweed.

 Antolini became one of the first producers of State of the Re:Union (SOTRU) in 2009, which is distributed by NPR and aired nationally in the United States.
 The show went onto win multiple awards, including the Peabody Award in 2014.